 When governments treat civic space as a 'security' threat and monitor it unnecessarily or try to shut it down, they endanger our human rights.
 Surveillance technologies, excessive limits on free expression, and discriminatory laws and policies are just some of the methods used to close down civic spaces – and those crackdowns threaten everyone’s freedoms.

-When countries treat civic space as a 'security' threat and monitor it excessively or try to shut it down, they endanger our human rights.
-Rights and Security International defends civic space and holds governments to account when they try to restrict it improperly in the name of national security.
-We collaborate with partners and civil society organisations across the world to ensure that civic space for everyone remains robust and protected.
+Rights & Security International defends civic space as an essential element of democracy and a guardian of human rights, and we hold governments to account when they try to shut down groups and movements improperly in the name of national security.
+We collaborate with our international partners to make sure civic space for everyone remains robust and protected.

 Examples of RSI’s recent work on civic space

 · We’re establishing the Rise Coalition to help human rights groups across the globe that work on counterterrorism and security issues connect, share knowledge and plan actions together.

 · We’re offering a series of free live webinars on basic digital security and human rights to civil society groups worldwide.

 · We help civil society groups have an impact at the United Nations by encouraging the UN to give these groups a seat at the table – and listen to them – when making decisions about national security and human rights.